-Students are required to complete two (2) elective courses offered by the program.
+Students are required to complete two (2) elective courses offered by the program during their second year (one per term).
 The elective courses are offered on a rotating basis and therefore, not all elective courses are offered each year.
 The curriculum committee is responsible for identifying the electives that will be offered each year.
-In the chart below, terms are identified as the recommended term for taking an elective, however a student can take an elective during any term where one is available.